The Space Law Review: Japan

 Outlook and conclusions

 Although the basic legal framework and government structure for expanding space utilisation and developing space industries in Japan has developed, the process leading to this was slower than initially expected.
 The opportunities now exist to enhance the function and capabilities of Japan's legal and government structure by bringing together true expertise, knowledge and experience sufficient to meet the demands of the space industry and enable the country to compete internationally.
-Constant review of the space laws is necessary to ensure their functionality and effectiveness, and to avoid impeding the growth of the industry.
+In this regard, through enactments of space-related legislation, most recently the Space Resources Act in 2021, Japan is active in improving its legal framework with the aim of leading international discussions on rules regarding space resources and encouraging private companies to enter the space industry.
+However, there remain areas where the legal framework is insufficient – for example, Japan has not implemented any comprehensive law pertaining to manned spaceflight or suborbital flight.
+Constant review of the space laws is also necessary to ensure their functionality and effectiveness, and to avoid impeding industry growth.

-1 Hiroko Yotsumoto is a partner and Daiki Ishikawa is a counsel at Mori Hamada & Matsumoto.
+1 Hiroko Yotsumoto is a partner, Daiki Ishikawa is a counsel and Tetsuji Odan is an associate at Mori Hamada & Matsumoto.

 6 The official name of the law is the Act on the National Space Development Agency of Japan (Law No. 50 of 1969).